 Recently Facebook came under fire for removing a Pulitzer prize-winning photo titled the Napalm Girl.
 The picture hit their moderation filters because it features a naked girl, and Facebook has a strict no-nudity policy.
 So strict that they have earlier been in trouble for removing pictures of breastfeeding women.

-The incident of Facebook removing Napalm girl went viral and at the time of writing this it still shows up as the third result in Google despite the fact that it occurred over a month ago.
-The search for the term has also spiked to an all-time high as seen in the screenshot from Google trends below:
+The incident of Facebook removing Napalm girl went viral, and at the time of writing this, it still shows up as the third result in Google despite the fact that it occurred over a month ago.
+The search for the term has also spiked to an all-time high, as seen in the screenshot from Google trends below:

 Search spike for the term “Napalm Girl” after the Facebook moderation incident

-On the other hand, you don’t want to end up at the other end of the spectrum where media is berating you for providing a digital space for child pornography exchange.
+On the other hand, you don’t want to end up at the other end of the spectrum where the media is berating you for providing a digital space for child pornography exchange.